sing1ee/analyzer-solr/README.md

 # analyzer-solr
-analyzer adapter for solr 5, we support Jieba, and stranford in the future
+analyzer adapter for solr, we support Jieba, and stranford in the future

 ### Require